Udot/Mercury/README.md

 Mercury doesn't have much brain and all the data about repository creation (paths, names, etc...) must come from another app.

+It also setup a post receive hook to update repository status on the main web interface.

 ## License

 Mercury is published under the MIT license, see LICENSE file.